dinkumoil/ScriptCollection/ReadMe.md

 `cscript /nologo [Path-to-Script]LoadAllNppPlugins.vbs [Arguments]`

 If the console Windows Script Host is set as default the script can be started with a double-click.

+## SetSQLServerFirewallRules

+The main script in this folder (`SetSqlFwRules.vbs`) sets the required rules in the Windows firewall to make MS SQL Server reachable for networked clients.